corno/bass-clarinet/README.md

 * stream support has been dropped for now.
 Can be added back upon request
 * There is an 'ExpectContext' class that helps processing documents that should conform to an expected structure.

-`bass-clarinet` is a sax-like streaming parser for JSON. works in the browser and node.js. just like you shouldn't use `sax` when you need `dom` you shouldn't use `bass-clarinet` when you need `JSON.parse`.
+the parser contained in this `ASTN Toolkit` is a sax-like streaming parser for ASTN (and JSON). just like you shouldn't use `sax` when you need `dom` you shouldn't use `astn` when you need `JSON.parse`.

-Clear reasons to use `bass-clarinet` over  the built-in `JSON.parse`:
+When to prefer this parser over the built-in `JSON.parse`:
+* you want to parse pure JSON
 * you want location info
 * you want the parser to continue after it encountered an error
 * you work with very large files